#load required libaries

 #model metrics and evaluation

-accuracy(bag_pred, truth = genre, estimate = .pred_class)
+accuracy(bag_pred, truth = genre, estimate = .pred_class)# A tibble: 1 × 3

 .metric .estimator .estimate